dtube/avalon/doc/debian-10.md

-# Avalon install procedure from debian 10:
+# Avalon install procedure for debian 10:

 Make sure debian is up-to-date and download git and a few other packages from the debian repos.
 ```bash